Frisco purchases land for new park – how this could impact Frisco residents

 The city of Frisco recently announced the intent to purchase 390 acres of land, of which 240 acres will be used to grow the Frisco parks system.
 The $61 million deal with Brinkmann Ranch will bring Frisco’s dedicated park space to approximately 1,840 acres when the dust settles and will include playing fields, open green space, and hiking/biking trails.

 Since the announcement, we’ve heard many comments about the deal.
-Some rally in support while others lament about whether Frisco really needs more soccer fields.
+Some rally in support, while others lament about whether Frisco really needs more soccer fields.
 No matter which side of the fence (or park) you’re currently on, this new park development is likely to have an impact on you as a resident.

 Highlights of the 390 Acre Deal

-• Location is 390-acre tract on the southwest corner of Panther Creek Parkway and Preston Road, part of the Brinkmann Ranch
+• Location is a 390-acre tract on the southwest corner of Panther Creek Parkway and Preston Road, part of the Brinkmann Ranch

-• No master plan is currently developed for use of the land, but tentative plans call for:
+• No master plan is currently developed for the use of the land, but tentative plans call for:

 • 240 acres to be used for green space, hiking & biking trails, and athletic fields/spaces including baseball, football, soccer, tennis, volleyball, lacrosse, and cricket